-The sequence of issuing WREN instruction is: CS# goes low \rightarrow send WREN instruction code \rightarrow CS# goes high.
+The sequence of issuing WREN instruction is: CS# goes low→send WREN instruction code→ CS# goes high.

-Both SPI (8 clocks) and QPI (2 clocks) command cycles can be accepted by this instruction.
+Both SPI (8 clocks) and QPI (2 clocks) command cycle can be accepted by this instruction.
 The SIO[3:1] are don't care in SPI mode.